YeeeeeHan/cronos-backend/README.md

 The `utils/types/` folder abstracts all Typescript types and interfaces that the project uses to allow sharing of types between packages.
 This ensures type-safety and improves development experience.

-## Develop Experience
+## Developer Experience
 Here are the following features to improve developer experience in the project:
 1. `.prettierrc` - ensures that file formatting remains the same across different developer environments
 2. `swagger` - an interactive API docs for client team or even other backend developers to allow smoother exchange of information
 3. `nodemon` - automatically restart Node.js on file change to speed up development lifecycles

-	- Swagger
-	- Prisma? database migrations
-	- nodemon
-	- Prettier
-	- developer flow > develop > prisma push > migrations > unit test

 ## Testing
-Main testing frameworks used are `jest` and `supertest`.
+The testing frameworks used are `jest` and `supertest`.
 Here is the flow for running tests during `yarn test`:
 1. Spin down docker containers related to previous test to clear previous test data
 1. Spin up docker container to provision a new database, to allow tests to be run against a dedicated test environment separate from other environments.
 1. Run migrations scripts to ensure DB schema is updated